iobaidat/DDoShield-IoT/README.md

 ## Requirements
 - OS: **Ubuntu 22.04/24.04** or **Debian 12**
 - Hardware: ≥ **4 CPU cores**, **8 GB RAM** (16 GB+ recommended), **25 GB** free disk
+- Python: **3.8 or newer** (tested with **3.8–3.12**)
 - Internet access during install
 - Sudo privileges (installer will prompt where needed)

+### Sudo and privileges

+Both `install.sh` and `ddosim` may ask for your sudo password to:

+- install packages
+- load kernel modules (`modprobe`)
+- configure tap/bridge interfaces

+This is expected.
+If you’re on a shared system, make sure you’re allowed to use `sudo` before running the installer.

+> **Note:** DDoShield-IoT is designed for Linux hosts (Ubuntu/Debian).
+> It relies on `ip netns`, tap interfaces, and kernel modules that are not available on Windows or macOS without heavy virtualization.

 ---